controlm/self-conversion-api-community-solutions/Airflow/README.md

 ### The Airflow Conversion example includes:
 * __SampleData.xml__ - Airflow sample data in XML format. [(Airflow data extraction)](#instructions-how-to-extract-airflow-workflows-to-xml)
 * __MappingLogic.xlsx__ - Holds the mapping logic used in this sample to convert from Airflow data to Control-M data.
-* __Airflow_ConversionRules.json__ - The Airflow Conversion Rules json file that holds the Self Converion rules code samples.
+* __Airflow_ConversionRules.json__ - The Airflow Conversion Rules json file that holds the Self Conversion rules code samples.
-* __ControlM_Result.xml__ - The Control-M data created by the Self-Conversion when converting the Airflow sample data using the Airflow converion rules sample.
+* __ControlM_Result.xml__ - The Control-M data created by the Self-Conversion when converting the Airflow sample data using the Airflow conversion rules sample.
+* __HelixControlM_Result.json__ - The Helix Control-M data created by the Helix Control-M Self-Conversion when converting the Airflow sample data using the Airflow conversion rules sample.

 ### XML structure sample:
 ```xml